-Scheduling: PHCO designee

-Agenda: The HEDC Chairs will develop agenda items for the next meeting in collaboration with committee members.
+Scheduling: PHCO designee Agenda: The HEDC Chairs will develop agenda items for the next meeting in collaboration with committee members.
 Minutes: Minutes will be drafted and distributed within thirty (30) business days of the meeting.
 The minutes will be approved and signed by the Chair(s) at the next regularly scheduled meeting.
-Minutes will be
+Minutes will be maintained in a secure area.
 Handouts/Meeting Packets: Documents will be securely distributed to committee members prior to the meeting date with sufficient time to provider review of meeting materials, as applicable.

-The HEDC is authorized by the Quality Improvement Committee to make all decisions to promote health equity.

-- ▶ Decisions are made by consensus. - ► Individuals are responsible to raise any concerns/issues at the committee meetings.

-Evaluation criteria, including health disparity metrics will be established by the committee and will be analyzed annually and reported to the QIC.

-► Each Committee Member is accountable to identify confidential information and/or situations when/if the dissemination of the information needs to be managed in a specific manner.
+Decision Authority: The HEDC is author promote health equit ized by the Quality Improvement Committee to make all decisions to y.
+Decisions are made by consensus.
+Individuals are responsible to raise any concerns/issues at the committee meetings.
+Evaluation: Evaluation criteria, including health disparity metrics will be established by the committee and will be analyzed annually and reported to the QIC.
+Other: Confidentiality: Each Committee Member is accountable to identify confidential information and/or situations when/if the dissemination of the information needs to be managed in a specific manner.